jonwretlind/ark-house-management-app/README.md

 4. **Point Tracking**:
    - The resident can view their updated **account balance** based on the tasks they’ve completed and the points awarded.

 ---

-### **Conclusion**:

-This application streamlines the management of tasks in a **sober living home**, ensuring that tasks are completed efficiently while providing a **gamified reward system** through points. **Administrators** can effectively manage tasks and monitor progress, while **residents** have a clear, structured system to follow.
-The combination of **user authentication**, **task management**, and **notifications** ensures accountability and communication between residents and administrators, making the system robust and easy to manage.

-Let me know if you need further clarifications or adjustments to any features! 💻👾

----